ulfaric/SDPLC/README.md

 Thanks "asyncua" and "pymodbus" for the implementation of OPC UA and Modbus protocols.

+## Update

+### 1.0.0

+Initial release.

+### 1.0.1

+1. Implemented configuration file validation
+2. Rewrite value sync logic

+### 1.0.2

+Coming soon!
+This version will include the capability to connect with down stream ModBus/OPC UA server, so that your logic written with Akatosh will be able to actually control real PLCs!

 ## Examples

 The following example shows how to run three servers at the same time, and with a simulation of a tank plus blender system.
 Note that, Akatosh in real-time mode does not have a pre-defined time step, the simulated object will update as fast as possible which is only limited by the CPU speed.
 Thus, although the input/output valve is set with a integer as flow rate, the tank level will always be a float number.